2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### LND (REST)

 BTCPay exposes LND’s REST service for outside consumption; you will find connection information here; compatible wallets are listed here.
 Among the compatible wallets are Joule, Alby, and ZeusLN.
-BTCPay Server gives a QR code for connection, scan and apply in the compatible wallet.
+BTCPay Server provides a QR code for connection, which can be scanned and applied in a compatible wallet.

-- REST Uri
+- REST URI
 - Macaroon
 - AdminMacaroon
 - InvoiceMacaroon